qamarian-sds/sds/Spec.md

 ~~~~

 With the help of this simple concept (in addition to the Unicode-based listing discussed above), we
-can organize an SDS directory anyway.
+can organize an SDS directory in any way.

 ## The Lead File Concept

-Although, Unicode-based Listing and The After Concept are enough for us to organize an SDS dir in
+Although, _Unicode-based Listing_ and _The After Concept_ are enough for us to organize an SDS dir
-any way, they however are not enough to facilitate computational efficiency in some cases.
+in any way, they however are not enough to facilitate computational efficiency in some cases.

 Imagine we have a dir containing the following: